Mean-field games with unbounded controls: a weak formulation approach to global solutions: Setup and main results

 \subsection{Generalized McKean-Vlasov BSDEs and MFG Equilibria}

 In this section, we derive a characterization of equilibria in weak formulation in terms of a generalized MV-BSDE.
 This section is strongly inspired by the work of Possamaï and Tangpi \cite{possamai2025non}.
 However, there are important (and sometimes subtle) differences.
-Since our model parameters may be unbounded or exhibit quadratic growth, the set of admissible controls is different and so is the proof of the well-posedness of the MFG.
+Since our model parameters may be unbounded or exhibit quadratic growth, the set of admissible controls is different and so is the proof of the existence of equilibria.
 The verification of the comparison principle is also different as we work with {\sl stochastic} Lipschitz drivers.